balajisr26/CapGemini-Tech-Challenge-3.0-2016-/README.md

 Approach:

-Scraping Data from Twitter and identifying Top 25 Influencers in the dataset
+Scraping Data from Twitter and identifying Top 25 Influencers in the dataset using Text Mining